Mathématique: Chapter 55

 Right there.

-The thing that Jackson would have said if Young had asked him what to do, not about Telford, the defecting bastard, but about David.
-The guy who carried a little notebook and wrote down interesting physics facts that he picked up from the science staff, the guy who’d spent seven hours with Cam’s foot in his lap on a cramped car-ride to Vegas.
+The thing that Jackson would’ve said if Young had asked him what to do, not about Telford, the defecting bastard, but about David.
+The guy who carried a little notebook and wrote down interesting physics facts he’d picked up from the science staff, the guy who’d spent seven hours with Cam’s foot in his lap on a cramped car ride to Vegas.

 Jackson’s words were destabilizing, threatening, shifting landscapes, undermining psychological crutches of all kinds, because beneath Young’s anger and beneath Young’s dread was something vast and horrible.
-A sea of loss that was more than enough to swallow up everything he’d built over the ice on its surface because he had lost everything—his wife, his body, his health, his confidence, more than a handful of friends to this place, to these very walls.
-And he’d lose more before the whole thing was done.
+A sea of loss more than deep enough to swallow everything he’d built over the ice on its surface.
+He’d lost everything—his wife, his body, his health, his confidence, more than a handful of friends to this place, to these very walls.
+And he’d lose more before his story was done.
 Maybe just his life.
 But maybe his family, his culture, all cultures, his planet.
-The god damned dolphins in the Gulf of Mexico that Emily loved so much.
+The damned dolphins in the Gulf of Mexico that Emily loved so much.
 All of it was on the chopping block.
-All of it was always on the chopping block—to the Goa’uld, to the Ori, to the Lucian Alliance—and whose fault was it really?
+All of it was always on the chopping block—to the Goa’uld, to the Ori, to the Lucian Alliance.

-And who is his goddamned ‘we’ anyway?
-Young asked, an internal snarling that sounded vaguely of his memory of Telford, of something imagined, coming off a typewritten, transcribed page.
+And who is Jackson’s damned ‘we’ anyway?
+Young snarled internally, his mental voice sounding of David Telford, of something imagined, coming off a typewritten, transcribed page.

-But it was nothing, a last gasp, a last grasp, a last attempt at hanging onto the only thing he’d ever known how to hang onto—whatever it was that Jackson cracked apart wherever he went.
-What was the man doing to Vala, who had maybe, maybe, built her whole soul around denying a grief that Jackson had just let right in the front door for her?
+But it was nothing, a last gasp, a last grasp, a last attempt at hanging onto the only thing he’d ever known how to hang onto—whatever it was Jackson cracked apart wherever he went.
+What was the man doing to Vala, who’d built her whole soul around denying a grief Jackson had let in the front door?
 Or maybe he’d seen into her that night he’d thought he was teaching her checkers, when he’d been half dead and she’d been worried and she’d said something to him.

-Something that had hit the guy across the face, cracking like a slap, something that let him understand that maybe some part of her had loved that snake in her head, loved what she’d learned, loved the life she’d lived, loved parts of the whole, the math and the civilization and the art that the Goa’uld had built atop a grotesque and oppressive culture.
+Something that’d hit the guy across the face, cracking like a slap, something that let him understand that a part of her had loved that snake in her head, loved what she’d learned, loved the life she’d lived, loved parts of the whole, the math and the civilization and the art the Goa’uld had built atop a grotesque and oppressive culture.

 Jackson’s whole life must be full of those moments.

-They must happen once a week, once a day, once an hour and it must be terrible; this kind of shit must hurt like a bitch going in and hurt worse coming out.
+They must happen once a week, once a day, once an hour.
+It must be terrible; it must hurt like a bitch going in and hurt worse coming out.
 Because he’d never seen this kind of agony in a set of two rooms.
-He hadn’t thought anything could break that unified, stone faced front that SG-1 was displaying to the wrong half of a one-way mirror but—
+He hadn’t thought anything could break that unified, stone-faced front SG-1 was displaying to the wrong half of a one-way mirror but—

 “It’s all right to grieve for something that hurt you,” Jackson said, again, louder, more sure of himself, gathering Vala’s hands together, looking into her eyes.
 “We do it all the time.”